Lanr3waju/weather-for-you/README.md

   - CleanWebpackPlugin
   - WorkboxWebpackPlugin
   - CopyPlugin
-  - TerserPlugin to minimze bundle size
+  - TerserPlugin to minimize bundle size

 - Service Worker
 - Workbox Plugin is used to precache necessary URLS to enable site to work offline, so as to make it a fully Progressive Web App